Investment Office · · 24 min read

 Remember that 14-18% return dispersion between top-quartile and bottom-quartile funds?
 That's not noise.
 It's the entire game.

-Fifth Third Private Bank's research puts it starkly: over a full market cycle, public large-cap equity funds show maybe 200 basis points of performance differential between top and bottom.
-Private equity funds show 1,000 to 1,500 basis points.
+Fifth Third Private Bank's research puts it starkly: over a full market cycle, public large-cap equity funds show a performance differential of maybe 200 basis points between the top and bottom.
+Private equity funds show 1,000–1,500 basis points.
 Manager selection isn't important in PE.
 It's everything.

-Here's what actually separates great GPs from the rest.
+What actually separates great GPs from the rest:

 Past performance isn't just about IRR numbers.
 You need to understand how they got there.

-Second, examine where the returns came from.
+Second, examine the sources of the returns.
 Did they build value operationally?
-Or did they simply ride multiple expansion during easy money?
+Or did they simply ride multiple expansions during easy money?
 One fund might have doubled EBITDA through genuine improvements.
 Another might have bought at 8x and sold at 12x without touching the business.
 Same return, completely different skill set.

-Third, watch for unrealized investments.
-When GPs are fundraising for a new fund, a significant portion of their previous fund often remains unrealized.
-These unrealized companies can mask deteriorating performance.
-Ask what percentage of reported returns come from realized exits versus mark-to-market valuations on holdings.
+Third, watch for unrealised investments.
+When GPs are fundraising for a new fund, a significant portion of their previous fund often remains unrealised.
+These unrealised companies can mask deteriorating performance.
+Ask what percentage of reported returns comes from realised exits versus mark-to-market valuations on holdings.

 Talk to people who've actually worked with the GP.
 Not the references they provide.
 Those are curated.
 Find former portfolio company executives.
 Talk to co-investors from previous deals.
 Reach out to other LPs in their funds.

 The questions that reveal the most: How does the GP behave when things go wrong?
 Do they add value beyond capital, or are they financial engineers?
-What's their relationship like with management teams?
+What's their relationship with management teams like?
 Have you ever seen them act against their own short-term interest to do the right thing?

 Team Stability

 Private equity is a people business.
-If the partner who generated the track record has left, it's betting on a different team than the one that created the returns.
+If the partner who generated the track record has left, you're betting on a different team than the one that created the returns.

 Look at turnover at all levels.
 Senior departures are obvious red flags.
 But watch mid-level turnover too.
 If associates and VPs keep leaving, something's broken in the culture.
 The best firms retain talent because they share economics fairly and invest in development.